daxio/k8s-lemp/README.md

 ### Bring up WordPress/NGINX
 * Create a new `Secret` for your new DB user

-   __Note: Currently [this does not properly convey the password to WP](https://github.com/chepurko/k8s-lemp/issues/1) so you must enter the generated password into the YAML by hand.__
+   __Note: Currently [this does not properly convey the password to WP](https://github.com/chepurko/k8s-lemp/issues/1) so you must enter the generated password into `wp/wp-wd-Deployment.yaml` by hand.__
   ```bash
   $ openssl rand -base64 20 > /tmp/mariadb-pass-wp-wd.txt
   $ kubectl create secret generic mariadb-pass-wp-wd --from-file=/tmp/mariadb-pass-wp-wd.txt --namespace=wp-wd